-- Construction cost of £287.309 million.
+- Construction cost of £274.150 million.
 This includes construction and vehicle capital costs, land and project supervision and design costs.
-This cost was spread over the years 2006 2009 inclusive based on the cost profile provided within the cost estimate; - Private developer contribution of £15.3 million (included in the construction cost above); - Annual Line 1 operating cost of £5.82 million; and - Lifecycle costs of £44.6 million, allocated over years when particular costs were predicted.
+This cost was spread over the years 2006 - 2009 inclusive based on the cost profile provided within the cost estimate; - Private developer contribution of £11.600 million (included in the construction cost above); - Annual Line 1 operating cost of £6.287 million (inclusive of operator profit); and - Lifecycle costs of £44.6 million, allocated over years when particular costs were predicted.